Soil to Supper provides simple ideas and solutions to help people successfully grow thriving gardens and fresh food in all locations.

 For many of them, the feel of the soil between their fingers has unlocked gardening skills that have remained hidden in recent years.
 To have seedlings to care for and gardens to water has provided a purpose for them again.
 The feedback from staff and relatives has been incredibly positive.Sandra Gunner

-Cath Manuel is a Consultant, Educator and Director of Soil to Supper.
+Cath Manuel is the Founder and Director of Soil to Supper.

 She holds a Diploma of Horticulture, Certificate in Horticultural Therapy and has completed a Permaculture Design Course as well as further training in garden therapy and organic food growing.